This post is by Katherine Khoo, Managing Director at ecommerce and inventory platform iPages.

 If your website has a better margin, how can you entice buyers there?
 How can you drive buyers from other channels to make repeat purchases on your own website?

 Tip: Ensure you are using your brick-and-mortar store and webstore together with external channels to increase long-term profitability.

 More channels, more challenges

-Multi-channel retailing is fraught with challenges and opportunities in 2018.
+Multi-channel retailing is fraught with challenges and opportunities.